olatitle/academy/setup_guide.md

 # DHIS2 Academy Setup Guide

 This is a guide for setting up a DHIS2 Academy Server.
 It includes setting up one or more DHIS2 instances and Moodle.
-The specifications of the server hardware can be changed but is currently:

-* Brix Pro GB-BXi7-4770R
-* 16GB RAM
-* 256GB SSD
+It is recommended to have at least 8GB RAM and an SSD, the standard configuration will have 16GB RAM and a 180GB SSD or more.

 **This guide should be updated and sent out with the server to reflect the setup of the server.
 This means including information on all the DHIS2 instances if there are more than one etc.**